tristanluther28/network_security_project/README.md

     - Make sure to configure AWS credentials properly
 - Curl SSL error
     1. Download `cacert.pem` from https://curl.se/docs/caextract.html
-    - Go to PHP directory and update `curl.cainfo = <path to cacert.pem` in `php.ini`
+    2. Go to PHP directory and update `curl.cainfo = <path to cacert.pem` in `php.ini`
-    2. Restart PHP if using XAMP
+    3. Restart PHP if using XAMP
+- Website is frozen or stuck loading on auth/details page
+    - Disable your VPN
+    - Try on a different browser like Chrome, Edge, Safari
+    - Make sure you're not on an incognito tab